 - Combine all of your earnings into one joint checking account

-- Create categories in a budgeting system like Mint (or fav), Tiller, Personal Capital, HoneyFI or YNAB that allow you to have the same freedom and autonomy as separate checking accounts without all of the hassles of having separate checking accounts.
+- Create categories in a budgeting system like Mint (or fav), Tiller, Personal Capital or Honeyfi that allow you to have the same freedom and autonomy as separate checking accounts without all of the hassles of having separate checking accounts.

 - Talk together about what expense you feel is most important in your relationship first.
 This will probably start off with something like paying your mortgage, paying your utility bills, groceries, car payments, etc. Since you did FPU at your church, perhaps giving or tithing is important to both of you.
 Savings goals will probably come up as well.
 The point of this exercise is to decide what is most important to you as a couple and then prioritize the expenses from top to bottom.